Air pollution in Delhi

-Delhi's pollution problem is also caused by the factor of animal agriculture, as smog and other harmful particles are produced by farmers burning their crops in other states since the 1980s.
-About 80% of agriculturally used land is used for animal agriculture, so animal agriculture can also be attributed as a factor in Delhi's air pollution problem.
-Initiatives such as a 1,600km long and 5km wide The Great Green Wall of Aravalli green ecological corridor along Aravalli Range from Gujarat to Delhi which will also connect to the Sivalik Hills range is being considered with planting of 1.35 billion (135 crores) new native trees over 10 years to combat the pollution.
+Animal agriculture also contributes to Delhi's pollution problem, as smog and other harmful particles have been produced by farmers burning their crops in other states since the 1980s.

+An initiative that is being considered to address air pollution is a 1,600 km long and 5 km wide green ecological corridor along the Aravalli Range from Gujarat to Delhi connecting to the Sivalik Hills range.
+This would involve the planting of 1.35 billion (135 crore) new native trees over 10 years to combat pollution.
 In December 2019, IIT Bombay, in partnership with the McKelvey School of Engineering of Washington University in St. Louis, launched the Aerosol and Air Quality Research Facility to study air pollution in India.

-On 15 November 2021, Delhi's air quality saw marginal improvement as it reached the lower end of the "severe" category with AQI at 318, according to the System of Air Quality and Weather Forecasting And Research.
-Delhi CM, Arvind Kejriwal had announced to shut all the schools along with government offices for a week due to the severe air pollution.
-The AAP government told the Supreme court that they are confident and prepared for a complete lockdown.
-The Supreme Court asked the centre and states of the NCR region to consider remote work policies for the employees.
-When the air quality of Delhi on 18 November 2021 slipped to the "severe" category with the AQI at 362, the Supreme Court of India reprimanded the central and state governments asking them to take strict measures to reduce pollution in Delhi and NCR regions.
+The Delhi government announced in November 2021 that it would be shutting all schools and government offices for a week due to the severe air pollution.
+The government told the Supreme Court that it was confident and prepared for a complete lockdown.
+The Supreme Court asked authorities in the NCR region to consider remote work policies for employees.
+When the air quality in Delhi on 18 November 2021 slipped into the "severe" category with an AQI of 362, the Supreme Court of India reprimanded the central and state governments and asked them to take strict measures to reduce pollution in Delhi and the NCR region.

-On 19 November 2021, NASA released a report on the issue of pollution in Delhi.
+In November 2023, New Delhi was suffering from particularly high levels of air pollution.
+38% of this 2023's pollution has been caused by stubble burning.

+On November 18, 2024, Delhi recorded its worst air quality of the season, with a 24-hour AQI reading of 491, classified as "severe plus."
+This level, as reported by India's pollution control authority, indicates hazardous conditions with significant health impacts, particularly for vulnerable populations.
+The reading marks the highest AQI level for Delhi in 2024.